SaaS SEO

 Here you’ll want to outline all the possible pages that can be made, their traffic potential, awareness stage, map potential conversion to demo rates, and referring domains needed to rank each topic.

-7. Reverse engineer each page you’re creating
+7. Conduct competitor research to reverse engineer each page you’re creating

 Part of your content marketing strategy should include digging into the top results in Google.
 Spend at least 2 hours on each page understanding concepts such as search intent, content structure patterns, NLP keywords, featured snippet & schema opportunities, etc.

-8. Create E-A-T worthy content
+8. Create E-E-A-T worthy SaaS SEO content

 Don’t cut costs on content creation at all—it’s a core part of growing a long-term SaaS SEO channel.

 You need to build authority to the content you’ve published, by having other websites link back to yours.
-Without links you will not be able to build a scalable SEO growth engine.
+Without links, you will not be able to build a scalable SEO growth engine.

 We’ve proved this a multitude of times at Skale by securing 1000s of links to a myriad of different SaaS brands.
 Check out how we managed to get a €1 cost per signup for HappyScribe through strategic SaaS link building.

-Here’s some SaaS link building tactics to get you started:
+Here are some SaaS link building tactics to get you started:

 1. Unlinked brand mentions.
-Research websites who have mentioned your SaaS but they didn’t add a link back to you.
+Research websites that have mentioned your SaaS but they didn’t add a link back to you.
 Outreach to them and ask if they can include a link back to your SaaS website.

 3. Conferences & podcasts.
 Get active speaking at conferences and podcasts, and more often than not when you’re published online as a speaker, you’ll get a link back to your website.